 The Erasmus+ exchange programme allows international students currently studying at a European university (with which we have an Erasmus+ exchange agreement) to spend a year or a semester with us.

 Erasmus+ exchanges are based around subject area agreements.
-This means that, for example, a history student from a partner European university could study history here at The University of Manchester.
+This means that, for example, a History student from a partner European university could study History here at The University of Manchester.
+Please note that the universities with which The University of Manchester partners, and the programmes offered by them, may change from year to year.

 - Download our list of undergraduate Erasmus+ partner universities (PDF document, 215KB)